To Gabe, Tycho, and all those amazing contributors.

 You see, I was one of those kids who’s earliest memories are of hospital waiting rooms.
 I spent a large chunk of my childhood in the IWK, enduring four or five surgeries before I was even eight years old.
 I was born with abnormally small ear canals, essentially leaving me deaf for much of my early life.
 I learned to read almost before I could speak; I could not properly hear my parents speak in order to imitate them.
-I was cut off from a world of sound, and often felt like an outcast, as even after surgery I had to learn to speak without a lisp.
+I was cut off from a world of sound and often felt like an outcast, as even after surgery I had to learn to speak without a lisp.

 I was accident prone as well; my balance having been severely affected by the quality of my hearing.
-And yet even through I made so many trips to the hospital, even though I endured surgery which would leave me feeling ill for days afterward, the games room in the IWK had always been a sanctuary.
+And yet even though I made so many trips to the hospital, even though I endured surgery which would leave me feeling ill for days afterward, the games room in the IWK had always been a sanctuary.
 Where I could play with other children who were like me; who were ill and away from home, but for a short little while, there was a little bit of normality in our lives.
-We could play, and laugh, and forget that we had to be careful of the IV which trailed behind us wherever we went.
+We could play and laugh, and forget that we had to be careful of the IV which trailed behind us wherever we went.
 We could be children again, even if it was only for that short span of time.